-- Ps is the estimate of the premiums to be earned by the insurer or reinsurer for each segment, s, during the following 12 months; - $P{(last,s)}$ is the premiums earned by the insurer or reinsurer for each segment, s, during the last 12 months; - FP(existing,s) is the expected present value of premiums to be earned by the insurer or reinsurer for each segment, s, after the following 12 months for existing contracts;
+- P_s is the estimate of the premiums to be earned by the insurer or reinsurer for each segment, s, during the 12 months following the valuation date; - $P{(last,s)}$ is the premiums earned by the insurer or reinsurer for each segment, s, during the last 12 months preceding the valuation date; - FP(existing,s) is the expected present value of premiums to be earned by the insurer or reinsurer for each segment, s, after the 12 months following the valuation date for existing contracts; - $FP{(future,s)}$ is the expected present value of premiums to be earned by the insurer or reinsurer for each segment, s, for contracts where the initial recognition date falls in the 12 months following the valuation date but excluding the premiums to be earned during the 12 months after the initial recognition date. - 2.6.4.7 If the insurer or reinsurer has met the following conditions;

-- FP(future,s) is the expected present value of premiums to be earned by the insurer or reinsurer for each segment, s, for contracts where the initial recognition date falls in the following 12 months but excluding the premiums to be earned during the 12 months after the initial recognition date. - 2.8.4.7 If the insurer or reinsurer has met the following conditions; - 1) The administrative, management or supervisory body of the insurer or reinsurer has decided that its earned premiums for each segment during the following 12 months will not exceed $P_s$ ; - 2) The insurer or reinsurer has established effective control mechanisms to ensure that the limits on earned premiums referred to in 1) above will be met; - 3) The insurer or reinsurer has informed its supervisory authority about the decision referred to in 1) above and the reasons for it.
+- 1) The administrative, management or supervisory body of the insurer or reinsurer has decided that its earned premiums for each segment during the following 12 months will not exceed P_s ; - 2) The insurer or reinsurer has established effective control mechanisms to ensure that the limits on earned premiums referred to in 1) above will be met; - 3) The insurer or reinsurer has informed the FSA about the decision referred to in1) above and the reasons for it.